Shawn Lawrence Otto | Bio

 In addition to his books and movies, Otto's work has appeared in The Week, Rolling Stone, Science, Issues in Science and Technology, Salon, Huffington Post, Minnpost, New Scientist, Scientific American, Nature Medicine, and others, and he writes a blog, Neorenaissance, on the antiscience beat and the intersection of knowledge, politics, art and culture.
 He is a regular writer for Huffington Post, and his article "Antiscience Beliefs are Jeopardizing U.S. Democracy," in the November, 2012 issue of Scientific American, became their most shared story and was rated one of the best columns in the United States.

 Shawn has served in an advisory capacity for the National Academy of Sciences, and the Union of Concerned Scientists' new Center for Science and Democracy.
-He is the immediate past board chair of the Loft Literary Center, America's leading literary center, where he was architect of their Loft 2.0 technology transition to online course and conference delivery.
+He is a past board chair of the Loft Literary Center, America's leading literary center, where he was architect of their Loft 2.0 technology transition to online course and conference delivery.
 He has been board chair of numerous other nonprofit organizations.
 He is a member of the AAAS, Mensa, the Writer's Guild of America, Phi Beta Kappa, and the Society of Environmental Journalists.
+He is active civicly and has managed two successful statewide political campaigns, and consulted on others.

 Shawn is the recipient of the 2009 National Distinguished Public Service Award of the IEEE-USA (Institute of Electrical and Electronics Engineers - the world's largest professional association for the advancement of technology).